Thermalization without detailed balance: population oscillations in the absence of coherences: Derivation of rates of transitions and the T matrix elements

-In the low density limit the quantum master equation is derived for a discrete level system coupled to a thermal bath of free particles.
-The local interaction between the gas and the system describes scattering processes where the gas density is taken to be low enough such that we can consider each scattering processes to be independent from one another.
-Therefore, these processes involves only a single particle scattering process \cite{LDL_N_level}.\\ The effective Hamiltonian is:
+In the low-density limit the quantum master equation is derived for a discrete level system coupled to a thermal bath of free particles.
+The local interaction between the gas and the system describes scattering processes where the gas density is taken to be low enough such that we can consider each scattering process to be independent from one another.
+Therefore, these processes involve only a single particle scattering process.\\ The effective Hamiltonian is:

 where

 $H_P$ being the free particle Hamiltonian, with $E_{\boldsymbol{p}}=\frac{\boldsymbol{p}^2}{2m}$, and $H_S$ being the system Hamiltonian.
 We denote also $H_0=H_{P}\otimes 1 +1\otimes H_{S}$ for later use.\\ When deriving the quantum master equation, the particle's momentum distribution is given by Boltzmann distribution: